-Some councils, especially those in regional areas, are experiencing a shortage of qualified planners.
-Under-resourced councils have reduced capacity to assess Development Applications (DAs), meaning longer assessment times, fewer DAs determined and delays in the delivery of regional housing.
+Some councils, especially those in regional areas, are experiencing a shortage of qualified and experienced planners.
+Under-resourced councils have reduced capacity to assess development applications (DAs), meaning longer assessment times, fewer DAs determined and delays in the delivery of regional housing.

 The NSW Government is boosting the capacity of councils to speed up assessment times and deliver much-needed housing in regional NSW.

 The Regional Housing Flying Squad Program was initially launched in April 2022.
-It is a free resourcing program for all 96 regional councils that allows them to outsource the assessment of certain housing DAs to a team of planners in the Planning Delivery Unit (PDU).
+It is a free resourcing program for all 96 regional councils that allows them to outsource the assessment of certain housing DAs to a team of planners in the Planning Delivery Unit.

 We are committed to growing and supporting regional NSW by ensuring the right homes are ready to go in the right places.